juacarri/PointCloudOOP/README.md

 ### :rocket: Get Started ###

-1) Install the 3rdParties [FusionLDV](http://forsys.cfr.washington.edu/Software/FUSION/fusionlatest.exe) and [LAStools](http://lastools.org/download/LAStools.zip) on its routes.
+1) Download or copy the repository.
-2) Download or copy the repository.
+2) Execute the python code and select the directory of results, the point cloud and the shapefile.
-Finally, execute the python code and select the directory of results, the point cloud and the shapefile.
-The last step is to introduce the distance of analysis in meters.
+3) The last step is to introduce the distance of analysis in meters.

 To test the software there are 2 files in the folder "example", a shapefile and a LAS file.

 Have questions?
 Ask them on the [issues](https://github.com/juacarri/PointCloudOOP/issues).